smart-data-models/data-models/specs/howto_workgroup_to_code_a_datamodel.md

 - Try to reach a minimum shared elements to be approved by a majority

 ### Step 4.
 Create the technical documentation of a data model
-- Documents included in a full documented data model
-    - Spec.md: Description of properties/fields [template](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/doc/spec.md-template.md)
-    - README.me : Description of the data model [template](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/README.md-template.md)
     - Payload Examples: json [template](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/example1.json) and json-ld [template](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/example1.jsonld)
     - json schema:
 - Voluntary documents
-    - Contributors.md: Who want to be attribute as author [template](https://github.com/smart-data-models/data-models/blob/master/templates/Subject/CONTRIBUTORS.md)
+    - CONTRIBUTORS.yaml: Who want to be attribute as author [template](https://github.com/smart-data-models/data-models/blob/master/templates/Subject/CONTRIBUTORS.md)
-    - Current Adopters.md: Examples of use of the data model [template](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/CURRENT-ADOPTERS.md)
+    - Adopters.yaml: Examples of use of the data model [template](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/CURRENT-ADOPTERS.md)

 ### Step 5.
 Submit your data model
 - There are several methods.
     - simplest.
-Create a Pull request on the right repository of in [pending](https://github.com/smart-data-models/data-models/tree/master/specs/pending) if you do not which one.
+Create a Pull request on the right repository of in [incubated](https://github.com/smart-data-models/incubated/tree/master) if you do not which one.
-    - this [form](http://data-models.fiware.org/index.php/submit-a-data-model/) could help you as well.
+    - this [form](http://smartdatamodels.org/index.php/submit-a-data-model/) could help you as well.

 ### Step 6.
 Review
 - Once submitted some review will be done to check if data model meet coding [guidelines](guidelines.md)
 - Maybe some of its elements could be extracted for general use in other domains.
-- some information to create the right [context](https://github.com/smart-data-models/data-models/blob/master/context.jsonld) could be requested as well.
+- Some information to create the right [context](https://github.com/smart-data-models/data-models/blob/master/context.jsonld) could be requested as well.

 ### Step 7.
 Disseminate
 - A model only is useful for you if someone else use it.
 Let them know it exists.